 Determine the power level value associated with the mid-point of the lower eye vertical eye height based on the zero hit points measured at the Lower Eye Center time position.
-Constrain this power level value with respect to the Lower Threshold level value to be within the requirements of Table 5-3.
+Constrain this power level value to be within the requirements of Table 5-3.
 This is the Lower Eye Center amplitude value.

 The mask shape for the lower eye is centered on the Lower Eye Center.
-The mask shape position can be optimized within the constraints defined in Table 5-3 with respect to Middle Eye Center and the Lower Threshold power level.